iplai/marimo-blender/README.md

 2. Open Blender and go to the Preferences addon tab.
 3. Click on the "Install" button and select the downloaded zip file.
 4. Enable the "Blender Notebook" addon.
-5. For the first time, in the addon preferences, click the "Install Dependencies" button.
+5. For the first time, in the addon preferences, click the "Install Python Modules" button.
 Blender will install the necessary Python modules, which may take 1-2 minutes depending on your network speed.

 ## Usage